 Axiom is committed to a work environment in which all individuals are treated with respect and dignity.
 Each individual has the right to work in a professional atmosphere that promotes equal employment opportunities and prohibits discriminatory practices, including harassment.
 Therefore, we expect that all relationships among persons in the workplace will be professional and free of bias, prejudice and harassment.

-Axiom ensures equal employment opportunity without discrimination or harassment on the basis of race, color, nationality, national or ethnic origin, religious creed or belief, political opinion, sex, gender reassignment, pregnancy or maternity, age, disability, alienage or citizenship status, marital (or civil or other partnership recognized by law) status, genetic predisposition or carrier status, sexual orientation, military service, or any other characteristic protected by federal, state or local law.
+Axiom ensures equal employment opportunity without discrimination or harassment on the basis of race, color, nationality, national or ethnic origin, religious creed or belief, political opinion, sex, gender reassignment, pregnancy or maternity, age, disability, alienage or citizenship status, marital (or civil or other partnership recognized by law) status, genetic predisposition or carrier status, sexual orientation, gender identity, military service, or any other characteristic protected by federal, state or local law.
 Axiom prohibits and will not tolerate any such discrimination or harassment.
 Axiom’s Non-Discrimination Policy and Anti- Harassment Policy is contained in the employee handbook and provides more detailed information on prohibited conduct, reporting procedures and protection from retaliation.

 Axiom is committed to providing a safe workplace for all employees.
 In addition, several laws and regulations impose responsibility on Axiom to safeguard against safety and health hazards.
 For that reason, and to protect the safety of themselves and others, employees and other persons are required to follow all safety instructions and procedures that Axiom adopts.
 Questions about possible health and safety hazards at at Axiom or client offices should be directed immediately to the employee's supervisor.